 Cleveland Clinic Cancer Center is dedicated to providing exceptional care and support to individuals with cancer.
 More than 400 cancer specialists, nurses and technicians work together to best meet your unique needs.
-Our cancer program is top-ranked in Ohio and #5 in the country according to U.S. News & World Report.
+Cleveland Clinic is ranked as one of the nation’s top hospitals by U.S. News & World Report.

 A Team Approach

 Our physicians, advanced practice providers (APPs) and nurses involved in treating multiple myeloma and related disorders meet regularly to discuss each patient’s diagnosis, plan, and clinical progress, and to make decisions.
 These decisions include whether or not to recommend stem cell transplantation or a change in a patient’s treatment.
 This means that patients treated at Cleveland Clinic receive the input of the entire team.
 We will take into consideration your goals and your desire for quality of life as well as length of life.
 You can be assured you will receive the most advanced, most patient-friendly treatment possible.

 Since multiple myeloma may affect a number of organs, our program includes a multidisciplinary team of specialists who treat all aspects of the disease.
 These specialists are from the fields of: